Ciantic/GarminPerformanceTests/README.md

 # Performance notes of Garmin drawing routines

-All tests ran in simulator with FR955
+All tests ran in simulator with FR955, and low power mode with Watch face diagnostics.

+Notably Profiler is useless, it won't give even remotely same numbers.
+Only the watch face diagnostics screen gives accurate numbers when it comes to `onPowerBudgetExceeded` limitations.

+Tested with IQ 4.1.4 SDK.

 ## 1. Drawing full bitmap from BufferedBitmapReference: